Harvard-CS145/cs145-21-project1/README.md

 1. Code: the programs that you write to generate the FatTree topologies with different `k`s (`topo_fat_gen.py`), and the controller programs (with `k` as an input parameter) that you write to generate the forwarding rules for FatTree topologies with one core switch and two core switches (`controller_fat_onecore.py` and `controller_fat_twocore.py`).
 We will use scripts to automatically test them.

-1. report/report.md: In this file you should describe how you generate the FatTree topologies, how to use your topology generating programs, how you generate the forwarding rules for different routing policies, answer the questions posted above, your iperf throughput in Question 1, and your memcached latency and iperf throughput screenshots in Qustion 2.
+1. report/report.md: In this file you should describe how you generate the FatTree topologies, how to use your topology generating programs, how you generate the forwarding rules for different routing policies, answer the questions posted above, and your memcached latency and iperf throughput screenshots in [Qustions](#questions).

 ### Grading